nickpavini/SafeAccountsAPI/README.md

 CI/CD is setup through Github Actions, so all accepted commits are available through the domain within about a minute, and SafeAccountsAPI is deployed as an Azure App Service that connects to an Azure Database for MySQL server.

-<ins>**Important Note:**</ins> You cannot use the connection string to connect to the actual MySQL database server from your wifi, there is a whitelist of allowed IP addresses that can access it.
-That means if you wish to develop changes to the database structure, you must test them on your own SQL server first and then modify the corresponding TableCreateions.sql.
-Commits that are seen to change the DB layout in some fashion will be validated and then I will update the live MySQL server.
+<ins>**Important Development Note:**</ins> You must create your own local instance of MySql and update the connection string in `appsettings.development.json`.
+You can run `TableCreations_MySQL.sql` to setup your database and then it will populate with 5 users, 2 accounts and 2 folders each on first local run of the API.

 &nbsp;